OpenCHAMI/tokensmith/example/serviceauth/README.md

 ## OpenCHAMI Integration

-This example includes OpenCHAMI-specific custom claims in the service tokens:
+This example uses the `tokenservice` package from tokensmith to handle service authentication.
+The service tokens include OpenCHAMI-specific custom claims:

 - `instance_id`: The OpenCHAMI instance identifier
 - `cluster_id`: The OpenCHAMI cluster identifier